New York Red Bulls: Sandro Schwarz era (2024–2025)

-Colors and badge
+Nicknames, colors and badge

+The club is colloquially referred to as RBNY (short for Red Bull New York) and by fans, particularly those in Empire Supporters Club, as Metro, in honor of the original MetroStars name.
+The club itself often markets the team as playing "for the Metro".

+The team's original crest was a stylized "M" in front of a city skyline.
+For the 2003 season, a new crest was introduced featuring the MetroStars wordmark in front of a "three-sided shield" intended to represent the tri-state area of New York, New Jersey, and Connecticut.
+After Red Bull purchased and renamed the team, the badge was switched to the familiar Red Bull logo.

 During the team's first seasons, the MetroStars had solid black or solid white jerseys, before switching to a home jerseys featuring red and black vertical stripes (similar to those worn by A.C.
 Milan).
 Since the Red Bull takeover, the team has almost invariably worn white shirts with red shorts at home while using a combination of navy blue and yellow for road kits, each with a prominent Red Bull logo across the chest.
 Prior to the 2018 season, the club unveiled a new entirely red shirt, replacing the traditional blue-yellow secondary kit.

+In 2024, for the first time since the MetroStars era, the club debuted a kit that somewhat resembled the red and black stripes known as the 'Legacy Kit.'

 Stadium

-The team is headquartered and plays their home matches at Red Bull Arena in Harrison, New Jersey, which opened for the 2010 MLS season.
+The team is headquartered and plays their home matches at Sports Illustrated Stadium in Harrison, New Jersey, which opened for the 2010 MLS season.
 The stadium has a seating capacity of 25,189.
 On March 20, 2010, the Red Bull team played an exhibition game against Santos FC in a 3–1 inaugural win.
 The first MLS league game took place in the new venue on March 27, 2010, with a 1–0 win over the Chicago Fire, the lone goal coming from Estonian international Joel Lindpere.
+Since opening in 2010, the Red Bulls have been dominant at Sports Illustrated Stadium with the most wins and points at home for the best home record in MLS.
+The performance of the team at home has given the stadium the nickname of "The Fortress".

-The club in 2019 and 2022 used MSU Soccer Park, home of the reserve team, for US Open Cup matches when Red Bull Arena was unavailable.
+In 2019, 2022 and 2023, the club sporadically used MSU Soccer Park, home of New York Red Bulls II, for U.S. Open Cup matches when Red Bull Arena was unavailable.

-Previously the team played at Giants Stadium, where they had played their home matches from 1996 until the end of the 2009 season.
-The stadium was located in East Rutherford, New Jersey.
+The team played at Giants Stadium in East Rutherford, New Jersey, from 1996 until the end of the 2009 season.